-The focus is on core topics that are fundamentally important for Materna, such as IT management, cloud, OpenStack, big data, device networking and M2M communication, so that research results can ultimately be incorporated into one’s own products and services.
+The focus is on core topics that are fundamentally important for Materna, such as IT management, cloud, big data, device networking and M2M communication, so that research results can ultimately be incorporated into one’s own products and services.
 We build know-how on technologies and application domains, test the latest technological trends with regard to the development of new business fields and, for example, also develop software prototypes which we test in the underlying application domains (proofs of concept).

 Materna has its own research department.
 Under the guidance of experienced employees, we also train junior IT staff in targeted research projects.
 As a result, Materna continuously introduces a good two dozen computer science students to attractive topics.
 Upon completion of their studies, the students join our specialist departments to enable knowledge transfer and exchange of experience.

 More and more industries are turning to digital technologies to make their existing processes more efficient or to develop new business models.
 Innovative technologies can also create new potential for optimizing seaports and inland ports.
 However, digitalization is just getting started in the port industry: although a lot of data is collected during operational procedures, there is still a lot of potential for achieving increased efficiency.
 The managers responsible for these areas are facing the challenge of identifying the most suitable solution approaches for their individual needs from the multitude of options that are being offered.
 The I2PANEMA research project aims to create a reference architecture for this and, for example, to show how data analyses, especially in the context of the Internet of Things (IoT), can improve existing procedures.